daminace325/kartit/README.md

 # KartIt

 Production-grade ecommerce platform built on a modern TypeScript monorepo.
-Full-stack checkout flow with Stripe payments, admin product/category/order management, and a hardened Express API.
+Full-stack checkout flow with Stripe payments, admin management, background job processing with BullMQ, an outbox pattern for reliable event delivery, and a double-entry ledger for financial tracking.

 ## Architecture